Gamming-SERVICE/INTENT_BOT/README.md

 ---

-# 📜 INTENT BOT License
+# 📜 Intent™ BOT License

-Copyright © INTENT™ 2024–2026
+Copyright © Intent™ 2024–2026

 Permission is hereby granted to any person to use, copy, modify, and distribute this software for personal or commercial purposes.

 However, the following conditions must be met:

-1. **Credit must be given to INTENT™** in any public use, distribution, or modification of this software.
+1. **Credit must be given to Intent™** in any public use, distribution, or modification of this software.
-2. The original project name **INTENT BOT** and attribution to **INTENT™** must remain visible in the source code, documentation, or project description.
+2. The original project name **Intent™ BOT** and attribution to **Intent™** must remain visible in the source code, documentation, or project description.
-3. Any modified versions must clearly state that they are **modified versions of the original INTENT BOT project**.
+3. Any modified versions must clearly state that they are **modified versions of the original Intent™ BOT project**.

-Failure to provide proper credit to INTENT™ violates the terms of this license.
+Failure to provide proper credit to Intent™ violates the terms of this license.

 This software is provided **“as is”**, without warranty of any kind.
 The author shall not be held liable for any damages arising from the use of this software.